CZ-NIC/knot-resolver/manager/README.md

 This project uses [`apkg`](https://gitlab.nic.cz/packaging/apkg) for packaging.
 See [`distro/README.md`](distro/README.md) for packaging specific instructions.

-Not yet properly implemented.
-Ideal situation would be a command like `poe package` which would create all possible packages.

-Temporary solution to build a wheel/sdist - just call `poetry build`.
-The result will be in the `dist/` directory.

 ## FAQ

 ### What all those dev dependencies for?